DiceDB/dice/examples/leaderboard-go/README.md

-# Real-time Leaderboard Demo with DiceDB
+# Real-time Leaderboard using DiceDB

 This demo showcases a real-time leaderboard application using DiceDB.
 Writing realtime applications with DiceDB is as simple as writing a SQL query.